remult/remult/docs/guide/tutorial-react.md

    ::: danger This step is not optional
    React CLI will fail to serve/build the app unless `jsonwebtoken` is excluded.

-   **For this change to take effect, our React app's dev server must be restarted by terminating the `dev-ng` script and running it again.**
+   **For this change to take effect, our React app's dev server must be restarted by terminating the `dev-react` script and running it again.**
    :::
 4. Add `JwtModule` to the `imports` section of the `@NgModule` decorator of the `AppModule` class.